 1) The usage of the term ‘Xmas’ dates back to the 16th century.
 The letter ‘X’ in the word comes from the Greek letter ‘chi‘, the initial letter in the word Χριστός which means Christ.
 Hence Xmas became an acceptable abbreviation of Christmas.

-2) The Christmas carol ‘Jingle Bells’ was the first song to be broadcasted from space.
+2) The first song broadcasted from space was the Christmas carol ‘Jingle Bells’.
 It was played by the astronauts aboard the space flight Gemini 6 on December 16, 1965.

 3) The luxury hotel in Spain, Kempinski Hotel Bahia has a Christmas tree worth $15 million!
-The tree is decorated with precious diamonds and ornaments.
+Precious diamonds and ornaments adorn the tree.